mdolab/pyoptsparse/paper/paper.md

 # Summary
 pyOptSparse is an optimization framework designed for constrained nonlinear optimization of large sparse problems, providing a unified interface for a variety of gradient-free and gradient-based optimizers.
 By using an object-oriented approach, it maintains independence between the optimization problem formulation and the implementation of the specific optimizers.
-The code is MPI-wrapped to enable execution of expensive parallel analyses and gradient evaluations, such as using computational fluid dynamics (CFD) simulations.
+The code is MPI-wrapped to enable execution of expensive parallel analyses and gradient evaluations, such as when using computational fluid dynamics (CFD) simulations.
 During optimization, a history file can be stored to record the optimization history, both for post-processing and for performing an optimization hot-start.
 A graphical user interface application is also provided, which can interactively plot various quantities over an optimization.

-pyOptSparse is a fork of pyOpt [@Perez2012], and as the name suggests, its primary motivation is to support the use of sparse linear and nonlinear constraints which sets itself apart from other frameworks such as SciPy [@SciPy] and NLopt [NLopt]. pyOptSparse considers optimization problems of the form
+pyOptSparse is a fork of pyOpt [@Perez2012], and as the name suggests, its primary motivation is to support the use of sparse linear and nonlinear constraints which sets itself apart from other frameworks such as SciPy [@SciPy] and NLopt [@NLopt]. pyOptSparse considers optimization problems of the form
 \begin{align}
-\text{min}\quad & f(x)\\
+\text{minimize}\quad & f(x)\\
 \text{with respect to}\quad & x\\
 \text{such that}\quad & l \le \begin{pmatrix}
 x\\
 Ax\\
-g_j(x)\\
+g(x)\\
 \end{pmatrix}
 \le u\\
 \end{align}